citizenweb3/manuscripts/content/evmos_47.md

 +++
-title = "Transcript of the episode #47 with Federico from Evmos" date = 2022-09-12
+title = "Transcript of episode #47 with Federico from Evmos" date = 2022-09-12

 [taxonomies]